Top Places To Visit in Iceland

 It seems like everyone and their abuela is getting in on the Iceland hype train.
-Over the last five years, my social media feed has exploded with stunning landscape pics of people sitting in turquoise blue waters contrasted by lily-white snow backdrops.
+Over the last five years, my social media feed has exploded with stunning landscape pics of people watching the eerie glow of the northern lights contrasted by lily-white snow backdrops.

 Iceland has a reputation for having heaps of waterfalls with names I can't pronounce.
 Seriously, pause while reading this article and see if you can say the names out loud.
 I sound like I have a mouth full of marbles.
 Besides spectacular waterfalls, Iceland is full of other natural wonders, geysers, lava fields, mountains, and coastlines to discover.
 To help you figure out where to visit first, we pulled together a photo tour of the Top Places to Visit in Iceland.